Martinagr32/MOZART/README.md

 ## Usage

-MOZART supports one type of execution.
-You can type the command ```--help``` to display the following explanatory dialog.
+MOZART supports two type of execution.
+If you use 'Command Shell', you can type the command ```--help``` to display the following explanatory dialog.

 ```
 $ python main.py -h